CsBigDataHub/working-with-vim/pages/windows.md

 A tab page is a collection of windows.
 So, tabs may be useful if you rely on multiple different window layouts.
 I rarely use windows, so tabs are just too much for me.
 If interested, you can learn more about tabs using `:help tab-page`

 <span class="tip">💡</span> Tab pages are nice to open help in.
 This will open help in a full window, instead of a split.
-Prefix with `:tab` first, for example `:tab help tab-page`<br><br>You can use `:tabclose` or `ctrl-w c` to close, the latter closes since closing the last window in a tab page, closes the tab.
+Prefix with `:tab` first, for example `:tab help tab-page`

+You can use `:tabclose` or `ctrl-w c` to close, the latter closes since closing the last window in a tab page, closes the tab.